Radiation reaction for spinning black-hole scattering: Radiative scattering angle and angular momentum loss to all orders in spin

 where

 where $c_o$ and $c_s$ have been defined in Appendix \ref{AA}.
-Equation \eqref{F30.3} admits an interpretation.
-The 2PM radiated angular momentum receives contributions from the variation of directions of the momenta and of the spin vectors of the particles involved in the scattering process.
-Note that, as stressed in the beginning of this section, at $\mathcal{O}(G^2)$ the dynamics of the system is conservative, and therefore the 2PM angular momentum can only carry information about directions of the spatial vectors. \\ Expanding equations \eqref{F28} and \eqref{F29} up to quadratic order in the spin we find respectively
+The 2PM angular momentum loss receives contributions from the variation of directions of the momenta and of the spin vectors of the particles involved in the scattering process. \\ Expanding equations \eqref{F28} and \eqref{F29} up to quadratic order in the spin we find respectively

 for aligned spins and

 for non-aligned spins.
 These equations exactly match equation (18) of \cite{Jakobsen:2022fcj} and equation (29) of \cite{Jakobsen:2021lvp} obtained with supersymmetric worldline formalism.
 Note that equation \eqref{F25}, \eqref{F28} and \eqref{F29} extend these results to all orders in spin.